 Figure 12 shows the oscillatory velocity profile by pure CFD and hybrid simulations.
-From the left figure, velocity profiles at each time instance are roughly the same between the pure CFD and hybrid simulations in magnitude.
-This provides that the hybrid simulation approach is also applicable to time-varying flow simulations.
-Meanwhile, the temporal variation of the horizontal velocity in the middle of hybrid region expresses that the noise in hybrid solution is not negligible considering the ratio between continuum and hybrid velocities.
-We claim that this noisy solution is caused by the combination of sampling error and inaccurate temporal coupling scheme.
-To clearly examine the effect of temporal coupling scheme, we sampled multiple independent experiments and compared solutions by different temporal coupling schemes.
+The left figure shows that the velocity profiles at each time instance are roughly the same between the pure CFD and hybrid simulations in magnitude.
+This indicates that the hybrid simulation approach is also applicable to time-varying flow simulations.
+Meanwhile, the temporal variation of the horizontal velocity in the middle of the hybrid region expresses that the noise in the hybrid solution is not negligible considering the ratio between continuum and hybrid velocities.
+We claim that this noisy solution is caused by the combination of the sampling error and an inaccurate temporal coupling scheme.
+In order to determine accurately the effect of the temporal coupling scheme, we sampled multiple independent experiments and compared solutions with different temporal coupling schemes.